Bitfinex Shareholder: Tether to Issue a Yuan-Pegged Stablecoin

 The partnership between Bitfinex and Tether has gained notable controversy in the crypto community and became a reason for a lawsuit.
 It is alleged that Bitfinex and Tether were allegedly participating in “undisclosed, conflicted transactions to cover Bitfinex’s losses by transferring money out of tether reserve funds.”
 The alleged scale of losses reaches $850 million-worth.
 There are no reasons to doubt the close connection between these two companies as Dong admits that Tether and Bitfinex have the same management team and he still supports both of them.

 Besides, Tether is considered as a possible participant in the Bitcoin price manipulation that took place in late 2017 and resulted in an overblown $20,000 price per 1 BTC.
-Reportedly, Tether coins were used for manipulations on such exchanges as Kraken and Bitfinex.
+Reportedly, Tether coins were used for manipulations on such exchanges like Kraken and Bitfinex.

 To date, Tether issued three stablecoins pegged to the US dollar, Euro, and Japanese yen (USDT, EURT, and JPYT, although JYPT is yet to be launched).
 USDT is the most popular stablecoin so far and has one of the largest market capitalizations among all cryptocurrencies.